BradleyKirton/gpug-graphql/README.md

 ## Installation

-This project makes use of pipenv.
-To install the dependencies first [install pipenv](https://docs.pipenv.org/#install-pipenv-today) and then run the following make file command.
+This project makes use of poetry.
+To install the dependencies first [install poetry](https://pypi.org/project/poetry/) and then run the following make file command.

 ```bash
 make install